Google Partner Setup

-Step 2 - Choose OAuth consent screen along the top - values you enter here will be shown to your users when they authenticate Cyclr’s Google Connectors.
+Step 1 - Choose OAuth consent screen on the left - values you enter here will be shown to your users when they authenticate a Cyclr Google Connectors.

-Step 4 - set Application Type to Public.
+Step 2 - set Application Type to External.

-Step 6 - under Authorised domains add your Cyclr Partner Service Domain found in your Cyclr Console under Settings > General Settings.
+Step 4 - under Authorised domains add your Cyclr Partner Service Domain found in your Cyclr Console under Settings > General Settings, then click

 Creating Google Credentials

 Step 1 - Click the ‘Create Credentials’ button and select the option to use ‘OAuth client ID’.